nuta/ftl/docs/learn/channel.md

 > [!NOTE]
 >
 > Receving a message is a non-blocking operation.
 If there is no message that matches the message info, it returns immediately with an error.
+Sink is the only way to wait for events including channel messages.